 Coherently organized readings under the guidance of an English faculty member in an area of special interest to the student.
 A reading list and means of evaluation must be formalized in a learning contract prior to registration.
 Prerequisites: At least eight credit hours in English.

 ENGL 199/299/399/499.
 Independent Study (1-4E)

 This course consists of an independent creative or research project designed by the student and supervised by an English faculty member.
 The nature of the project, the schedule for accomplishment and the means of evaluation must be formalized prior to registration in a learning contract.
 Prerequisites: At least eight credit hours in English, exclusive of ENGL 102.

 ENGL 201.
 Topics in Writing (4A)

 Courses in this area offer students the opportunity to develop their writing skills in one or more genre(s) of nonfiction prose.
 Common to all courses will be a sustained attention to writing for specific audiences and purposes.
 In addition, courses will aim at developing the ability to control tone, emphasis and nuance for effective and—when appropriate—evocative prose style.
 Content and focus will vary from section to section, but recent offerings have included Writing Arguments, Science Writing, Introduction to Creative Nonfiction, and Feature Writing.
 May be repeated for credit if the topic is substantially different.
-Prerequisite: ENGL 102, CORE 101, NITZ 180, or CORE 301.
+Prerequisite or co-requisite: ENGL 102, CORE 101, or CORE 301.

 ENGL 204.
 Reading and Writing in the Major (4E)